 Between girls: vos.

 Between genders: tú.
 It is weird or inappropriate - I'm not sure which - to use vos to address someone of the other gender, even if you are close friends.
-However, this doesn't apply between siblings.
+However, this doesn't apply between siblings. - This is not a generational difference.
+People of all ages use vos.

 One guy said that with one particular friend he always uses usted.
 "I don't know why - it's just something about her."